-For example, let’s say you were hit by an SUV in Fresno and have $150,000 in economic and non-economic damages.
-A jury determines that you were 30 percent at-fault for causing the collision.
-This means that if a jury awards you $150,000 in damages, that award will then be reduced by 30 percent since this was your assigned portion of comparative fault.
+For example, you were hit by an SUV in Fresno and have $150,000 in economic and non-economic damages.
+A jury determines that you were 30 percent at fault for causing the collision.
+If a jury awards you $150,000 in damages, that award will be reduced by 30 percent since this was your assigned portion of comparative fault.

 This is a much more equitable system than what is utilized in some other states.
-There are five states that still use contributory negligence as their governing standard in personal injury cases.
+Five states still use contributory negligence as their governing standard in personal injury cases.
 Contributory negligence prohibits an injured party from recovering any money damages if they contributed to the collision.
 Conversely, California allows an injured party to seek a financial recovery, even if they were 99 percent responsible for causing the wreck.

-Other states chose to go with a modified form of comparative negligence where the injured party is prohibited from obtaining a financial recovery if they were found to be more than 50 percent at-fault for causing the collision.Ways to Improve Your Chances of Receiving a Sizable Settlement
+Other states chose a modified form of comparative negligence where the injured party is prohibited from obtaining a financial recovery if they were found to be more than 50 percent at-fault for causing the collision.Ways to Improve Your Chances of Receiving a Sizable Settlement

 When you file a personal injury claim, the valuation of that claim is affected by a myriad of factors, including the severity of your injuries, the amount of economic and non-economic damages, and the amount of available insurance coverage.
 In addition, factors under your control can influence the outcome of your case and whether you receive a substantial settlement offer.
-Here are some important tips that you can use to improve the chances of securing a large settlement.
+Here are some tips to improve the chances of securing a large settlement.

-- Hire a Fresno Motorcycle Accident Attorney - First, hire an attorney as soon as possible so they can get to work collecting vital evidence, filing the necessary legal documents, and interviewing witnesses.
-Next, make sure you go to all of your medical appointments and follow the treatment plan set forth by the doctor.
+- Hire a Fresno Motorcycle Accident Attorney - First, hire an attorney as soon as possible to collect vital evidence, file the necessary legal documents, and interview witnesses.
+Next, make sure you go to all your medical appointments and follow the treatment plan set forth by the doctor.
 You do not want to give the insurance adjuster any reason to consider denying your claim or making a low-ball settlement offer.
 Failing to go to medical appointments or skipping treatment sessions is a big red flag that insurance companies seize upon to try and reduce or deny your claim.

 - Keep Good Records - Next, keep a journal and retain all documents and invoices related to the accident.
-This includes copies of your medical records, receipts, pay stubs, and W-2s, etc. In addition, keep a journal detailing the important activities and events that you cannot participate in as a result of the accident and your injuries.
-This journal can be used as evidence to substantiate your claim for damages related to mental anguish, emotional distress and psychological trauma (i.e. pain and suffering).
+This includes copies of your medical records, receipts, pay stubs, W-2s, etc. In addition, keep a journal detailing the essential activities and events you cannot participate in due to the accident and your injuries.
+This journal can be used as evidence to substantiate your claim for damages related to mental anguish, emotional distress, and psychological trauma (i.e., pain and suffering).

-- Be Discrete - Don't Discuss Your Accident - Finally, do not post messages about your case online and make sure to enhance the privacy settings on all of your social media accounts.
+- Be Discrete - Don't Discuss Your Accident - Finally, do not post messages about your case online, and make sure to enhance the privacy settings on all your social media accounts.
 Why?
-Because the insurance company will likely conduct an investigation into your background and try to find incriminating or questionable photos on your Facebook profile, Twitter account, Instagram, etc. You should assume that these accounts will be viewed by the other side during the course of your injury claim.
+Because the insurance company will likely conduct an investigation into your background and try to find incriminating or questionable photos on your Facebook profile, Twitter account, Instagram, etc. You should assume that these accounts will be viewed by the other side during your injury claim.

-The following video explains why some insurance companies are offering far less than what you deserve.No Large Upfront Legal Fees
+The following video explains why some insurance companies offer far less than you deserve.No Large Upfront Legal Fees

-After a serious accident, you are probably under a tremendous amount of financial stress.
+After a serious accident, you are probably under tremendous financial stress.
 Do not let your financial troubles stop you from hiring an experienced and skilled Fresno motorcycle accident lawyer.
-With a good accident lawyer, you pay nothing up front and a legal fee is only owed if they obtain a large settlement or verdict on your behalf.Fresno Motorcycle Accident FAQ
+With a good accident attorney, you pay nothing upfront, and a legal fee is only owed if they obtain a large settlement or verdict on your behalf.Fresno Motorcycle Accident FAQ

 Who can be held liable for my injuries in a motorcycle accident?

 Anybody who contributed to your motorcycle accident can be held responsible.
-Typically in a motorcycle accident involving injury, the driver of the car is found to be at fault.
+Typically in a motorcycle accident involving injury, the car's driver is found to be at fault.
 If the motorcyclist is at fault, he can be responsible for his passenger's injuries.

 I wasn't wearing a helmet in the accident.
 Can I still bring a claim against the at-fault driver?

 You can still file a personal injury claim for damages against the other driver's insurance.
 But if you've suffered a head or face injury, your failure to wear a helmet may reduce your losses.
-You may not get as much compensation as you would had you wore a helmet.
+You may not get as much compensation as you would have if you wore a helmet.